codecresta/electimax-demo/README.md

 This file refers to the demonstration version of the software Electimax 1.0.

-The software is identical to the full version except that the problem sizes that it can handle are severely limited, also there is a utility function not available in the demonstration version.
-The full version of the software is available, see the contact details below.
+The software is similar to the full version except that the problem sizes that it can handle are severely limited, also there is a utility function not available in the demonstration version.
+The full version of the software is available, and contains some minor improvements that the demonstration version does not have.
+See the contact details below.

 On a Debian based Linux system
 ------------------------------